Paternity Testing in Marietta

 Our HomeDNA kit brings you more convenience than coming into our labs by allowing you to swab your cheek and mail it to us.
 The results are slower, but within a few weeks you’re able to see the results on your secure account.

-Common Reasons to Request Paternity Testing
+Common Reasons to Request Paternity Testing in Marietta

 Adoption: A legal adoption test can help determine the relationship between parents and children.
 Paternity testing is often required for getting legal consent to pass on a child during an adoption.